So you think paternity means you’re the father, that the child is a product of you and the mother conceiving a child together.

 Nowhere in the world are you able to reclaim the money that was deceitfully received from you.

-Many men, especially in the United States, (as it seems to be the jurisdiction that this is reported upon most), end up in jail, end up having their wages garnisheed, their driving license cancelled and penalised in various other ways, because the courts legally deem that man to be the legal father, even though biologically he’s not…and the court wants its money!
+Many men, especially in the United States, (as it seems to be the jurisdiction that this is reported upon most), end up in jail, end up having their wages garnisheed, their driving license cancelled and punished in various other ways, because the courts legally deem that man to be the legal father, even though biologically he’s not…and the court wants its money!

 So what legal tests does the court have to legally determine that you are the father?